-In October, November and December 2016 we issued \$1.85 million of unsecured promissory notes to accredited investors
+In October, November and December 2016 we issued an aggregate of \$1.85 million of unsecured promissory notes to accredited investors.

-On December 22, 2016, we entered into a Note and Warrant Purchase Agreement with the selling stockholder and the other accredited investors named therein providing for the issuance and sale of up to \$10.0 million of senior secured promissory notes, which bear interest at a rate of 5% per year and mature December 22, 2017 and fiveyear warrants to acquire an aggregate of 2.3 million shares of our common stock at an exercise price of \$3.00 per share.
-We closed the initial sale and purchase of the notes and warrants on December 22, 2016, issuing \$8.35 million principal amount of senior secured notes and warrants to acquire an aggregate 1,920,500 shares of our common stock in exchange for \$6.5 million of cash and \$1.85 million of existing unsecured bridge notes issued in October, November and December 2016.
-We may issue up to \$1.65 million of additional senior secured notes and warrants to acquire 379,500 shares of our common stock in additional closings over the next 90 days without approval of holders of the senior secured notes.
+On December 22, 2016, we entered into a Note and Warrant Purchase Agreement with accredited investors providing for the issuance and sale of up to \$10.0 million of senior secured promissory notes, which bear interest at a rate of 5.0% per year and mature December 22, 2017 and five-year warrants to acquire an aggregate of 2.3 million shares of our common stock at an exercise price of \$3.00 per share.
+We closed the initial sale and purchase of the notes and warrants on December 22, 2016, issuing \$8.35 million aggregate principal amount of senior secured notes and warrants to acquire 1,920,500 shares of our common stock in exchange for \$6.5 million of cash and \$1.85 million of existing unsecured bridge notes issued in October, November and December 2016.
+We may issue up to \$1.65 million of additional senior secured notes in additional closings over the next 90 days without approval of holders of the senior secured notes.
 Under the Note and Warrant Purchase Agreement, we agreed to customary negative covenants restricting our ability to repay indebtedness to officers, pay dividends to stockholders, repay or incur other indebtedness other than as permitted, grant or suffer to exist a security interest in any of our assets, other than as permitted, or enter into any transactions with affiliates.
 In addition to the negative covenants in the Note and Warrant Purchase Agreement, the senior secured notes include customary events of default.
-In connection with the closing of the initial sale of the senior secured notes and warrants, we entered into a Security Agreement and an Intellectual Property Security Agreement, each dated December 22, 2016, granting the holders, including the selling stockholder, a security interest in all of our assets.
+In connection with the closing of the initial sale of the senior secured notes and warrants, we entered into a Security Agreement and an Intellectual Property Security Agreement, each dated December 22, 2016, granting the holders a security interest in all of our assets.
 We used \$2.4 million of the proceeds to pay off our existing senior secured bank loans, and will use the remainder for working capital purposes as we pursue strategic opportunities.